neloibx97-commits/Calculator-project/README.md

 # Calculator-project
-Building a simple calculator with HTML, CSS &amp; JS
+Building a simple calculator with HTML, CSS and JS- Learning JS functionalities